Here you will find answers to some frequently asked questions. If you don't find your question, please contact us.

 Note: Loan Repayment draft(s) can only be stopped by contacting our office directly.

 Texas Life does not accept any payments via phone.
 We offer automatic or one-time bank draft payments from a checking or savings account using our Customer Web Portal.
 We hope to offer payment by credit/debit card in the future.

-If your contract enters the grace period, you will receive a letter my mail by mail indicating a lapse date.
+If your contract enters the grace period, you will receive a letter by mail indicating a lapse date.
 Depending on the type of contract you have, your grace period is either 31 days or 61 days.
 Refer to your contract to find the length of your grace period.
-Payments can be made in the Customer Web Portal or mailed to our office.
+Payments can be made on the Customer Web Portal or mailed to our office.
 If mailing your payment, please allow mail and processing time.

 You can make an online payment authorizing us to draft your bank account with either a one-time or a recurring draft.
 This payment must be submitted by 5:30 pm CST of the last business day prior to the lapse date.
 Also, a payment can be mailed overnight to us with a carrier such as UPS or FedEx.
 Send the payment to 900 Washington Ave., Waco, TX 76701.
 Call us immediately with the tracking number so we can stop the contract from terminating.

 Each insured must fully complete an Application for Reinstatement and Authorization Form and return them to us with the amount due.
 Please contact our office for the required forms.
 The contract will not be in force unless the application to reinstate is approved by our underwriters.